yoonghan/zoo/README.md

 ### Things to keep
 1. Logo.
 2. Multi language, malay/english.
-3. Static site, to save from hosting
+3. Static site, to save from hosting fee.

 ### Things that seems valid
 1. Ticketing seems to runned by another service.